 Space represents an important strategic resource for the European Union to implement some of its broader goals in areas such as broadcasting, communications, sustainable transport and mobility, weather forecasting, monitoring of environmental changes, and responses to emergencies.
-Europe is currently developing an extended space policy5, driven by demand, able to exploit the special benefits space technologies can deliver in support of the Union's policies and objectives: faster economic growth, job creation and industrial competitiveness, enlargement and cohesion, sustainable development and security and defence.
+Europe is currently developing an extended space policy1213, driven by demand, able to exploit the special benefits space technologies can deliver in support of the Union's policies and objectives: faster economic growth, job creation and industrial competitiveness, enlargement and cohesion, sustainable development and security and defence.
 Applications which the Community may support include satellite broadband telecommunications to tackle the "digital divide", and Earth observation, communication and positioning systems, all of which require an adequate access to the radio spectrum, and which will be discussed at WRC-07.
 This policy will be implemented by a Space programme (including the GMES and Digital Divide initiatives); this tool will also include spectrum needs.
-The Community and ESA have signed a Framework Agreement which specifically identifies the spectrum policy related to space as a field of cooperation6.